-California law permits residents of California to request certain details about how their information is shared with third parties for direct marketing purposes.
-If you are a California resident and would like to make such a request, please contact us by email.
+California law permits residents of California to request certain details about how their information is shared by businesses with third parties for direct marketing purposes.
+“Direct marketing” does not include communications regarding politics and government.
+Nonetheless, if you are a California resident and would like to make such a request, please contact us by email.

 How We Respond to Do Not Track Signals for California Residents.
-California Business & Professions Code Section 22575(b) (as amended effective January 1, 2014) provides that California residents are entitled to know how we respond to “Do Not Track” browser settings.
-We do not currently take actions to respond to Do Not Track signals because a uniform technological standard has not yet been developed.
+California Business & Professions Code Section 22575(b) (as amended effective January 1, 2014) provides that California residents are entitled to know how an operator of a commercial website or online service operated for commercial purposes responds to “Do Not Track” browser settings.
+Although this website is not operated for commercial purposes, we would like to inform you that we do not currently take actions to respond to Do Not Track signals because a uniform technological standard has not yet been developed.
 We continue to review new technologies and may adopt a standard once one is created.

 We use commercial reasonable security measures to protect any personal information that you may provide to us.
 Despite our adherence to these standards we cannot guarantee 100% protection from the sorts of activities broadly referred to as “hacking” whose consequence might be a loss of electronic privacy.
 If such a breach were to occur, we would move rapidly to repair the breach, prosecute the trespasser, and notify you of any violation of your privacy as required by applicable law.

 You may unsubscribe from our email communications at any time by clicking on the unsubscribe link at the bottom of any email you received from us.
 These requests are processed instantly.
 To comply with the law, however, our contributor records will not be altered and are continuously maintained in a separate secure database.

 We’re dedicated to protecting your privacy.
 If you have questions, please contact us by email.

 Effective Date: July 11, 2022.